PrajwalNangare/Rentomojo_Company_Assignment/README.md

 - Submit Screenshot, Source code & Instructions.
 - A feature to Search (via name).
 - Implement Sort feature (to filter through ‘score’ in ascending and descending order).
+- Implement feature to sort games based on platform (List on PS games or any other platforms)
 - Add autocomplete feature to Search games conveniently .
 - Custom elegant design, fonts and icons to make web app more user-friendly.
 - Use your imagination and add features which would make things easier for end users.